Simple Development Examples

 $http_worker->count = 4;

-// Reply with "hello world" to the browser when receiving data sent by the browser
+// Reply 'hello world' to the browser when data is received

 $http_worker->onMessage = function(TcpConnection $connection, Request $request)